Go to content

 Some of the components in the Figma file for the Feelgood Design System.

-• Made solutions using it look and feel consistent
+• It’s made our solutions look and feel consistent

 Illustration of three iPhones running the Feelgood app showing the individual start page after signing in.

-• Given Feelgood a new platform for offers and features
+• It’s given Feelgood a new platform for offers and features

-• Made it possible for employees to manage private matters
+• It’s made it possible for employees to manage private matters

 Note: I have not yet written a full case study on this app.